anapdh/ruby-capstoneproject/README.md

       Here's how to use the bot:

-      • Use  /start to start or the bot
+      • Use  /start to start or restart the bot

       • Use /menu to return to this message